Skip to main content

 DMV will issue a nonnegotiable “junk” title for a vehicle has been rebuilt, titled and registered out of state.
 The vehicle must have NMVTIS brands or documentation equivalent to Virginia’s nonrepairable brands (“Junk”, “for destruction”, “for parts only”, “not to be repaired”, etc.).

 After the vehicle has been titled, applicants may obtain full registration.
 The nonnegotiable “junk” title will display the brand “Junk Nonnegotiable- Not for Resale” on the face of the title and registration card.
-The vehicle cannot be sold and the title document cannot be used to transfer ownership except as provided in Va.
+The vehicle cannot be sold, and the title document cannot be used to transfer ownership except as provided in Va.
 Code §6.2-633, §46.2-633.2, or §46.2-634.

-DMV will not issue a nonnegotiable “junk” title if the vehicle has been issued a nonrepairable certificate in Virginia.
+DMV will NOT issue a nonnegotiable “junk” title if the vehicle has been issued a nonrepairable certificate in Virginia.

 Applicable titling fees and taxes will apply.